 - Low-intent CTA: “Join our newsletter for tips” (for researchers)

-The psychology behind effective CTAs runs deeper than most realise.
+The psychology behind good CTAs runs deeper than most realise.
 Action words create momentum.
-First-person language (“Get my quote”) outperforms second-person (“Get your quote”) because it helps users visualise taking action.
-Specific benefits trump vague promises every time.
+First-person language (“Get my quote”) outperforms second-person (“Get your quote”) because it helps users picture taking action.
+Specific benefits beat vague promises every time.

 Here’s what most guides won’t tell you: your CTA should match your customer’s buying cycle.
 B2B services with longer sales cycles need softer CTAs like “Schedule a discovery call.”
 B2C services with immediate needs can be more direct: “Book emergency service now.”
 Mismatching your CTA to your sales cycle kills conversions.